Pre-Launch · Not Yet Accepting Manuscripts · Join the waitlist

 Home / Author Guidelines

-Last updated: April 2025.
+Last updated: April 2026.
+IJEP accepts submissions from pre-tertiary and early undergraduate authors only.
 Authors are advised to read these guidelines in full before preparing a submission.
 Manuscripts that do not conform to the specifications below will be returned prior to peer review.

 Scope and Eligibility

 The International Journal of Emerging Philosophy (IJEP) publishes original philosophical research across analytic, continental, and non-Western traditions.
+IJEP is dedicated specifically to work by pre-tertiary and early undergraduate authors — a focus that distinguishes it from general philosophy journals aimed at postgraduate or professional scholars.
 IJEP is a Diamond Open Access journal: there are no article processing charges (APCs) and no subscription fees at any stage.
 All accepted work is made freely and permanently available under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence immediately upon publication.

 Submission Specifications